chungnho/love-at-first-byte/lamb_chops.md

 ### Cook

 4. Bring lamb chops to room temperature 2h before cooking
-5. Pan fry in skillet
+5. Pan fry in skillet (3-4min on each side)
    - Can also grill/broil, or bbq
 6. Rest before serving